edisnord/PyOPLM/README.md

 # PyOPLM - Python Open PS2 Loader Manager
 PyOPLM is a simple, Linux (and Windows using Docker, check [this](https://github.com/edisnord/PyOPLM-smb-docker-setup) repo for a Docker compose setup with a helper PowerShell script), WIP python app to manage games installed in a directory used by [Open PS2 Loader](https://github.com/Jay-Jay-OPL/OPL-Daily-Builds).
 Supports SMB and USB folders at the moment, hard drive games support is WIP.

+*IMPORTANT*: Only supporting Python version 3.10 and greater at the moment

 ## Features
  - Add, remove and rename games in your OPL Directory
    - Support for ISO games, UL and POPS games (POPS and PS2 CD bin/cue game install support is only on x86_64 linux)